 “... an exhibition of the best that the orchestra could possibly sound: controlled, concentrated and mindfully attentive.
 The French conductor is in his prime, and one hears the intellectual in the articulation of his discourse.
-There is an efficiency how, in few rehearsals, he achieves just what he needs to configure sound-wise, and he is easily followed by the musicians behind their stands."”
+There is an efficiency how, in few rehearsals, he achieves just what he needs to configure sound-wise, and he is easily followed by the musicians behind their stands.”
 El Universal

-Gasançon received guidance from conductors Gerhard Markson at the Mozarteum Salzburg, Gianluigi Gelmetti at the Fondazione Chigiana in Siena, Jorma Panula and Pinchas Zukerman at the National Arts Center of Ottawa, and Jorma Panula in Lausanne and in Saint Petersburg.
-Maestro Gasançon graduated from the Conservatoire National Supérieur de Musique de Paris where he studied harmony, counterpoint, analysis and orchestration.
-Sylvain Gasançon is also an authority on musicology and literature.
-He obtained a Master’s degree in musicology at the Université de Paris and continues to research gender studies and literature at a specialized laboratory in Paris.
-He has been awarded the title of Agrégé de Musique.
-M. Gasançon speaks French, Spanish, Italian, English and German.
+His first conducting teacher was Jean-Sébastien Béreau.
+He subsequently received guidance from conductors Gerhard Markson at the Mozarteum Salzburg, Gianluigi Gelmetti at the Fondazione Chigiana in Siena, Jorma Panula and Pinchas Zukerman at the National Arts Centre in Ottawa, and Jorma Panula in Lausanne and Saint Petersburg.
+He graduated from the Conservatoire National Supérieur de Musique de Paris, where he studied harmony, counterpoint, analysis and orchestration.

+Gasançon is also an authority on musicology and literature.
+He obtained a master’s degree in musicology at the Université de Paris and continues to research gender studies and literature at a specialized research institute in Paris.
+He received the title of Agrégé de Musique.

 Born in Metz, France, he began studying music at the age of five.
 He gave his first violin concerts at a very early age and studied at the Conservatoire Royal de Musique de Bruxelles with Prof. Endre Kleve.